-His most successful results to date are a pair of podium finishes in the LMP2 class in the 2011 and 2012 editions of the 24 Hours of Le Mans for Signatech Nissan and PeCom Racing respectively.
+His most successful results to date are a pair of podium finishes in the LMP2 class in the 2011 and 2012 24 Hours of Le Mans for Signatech Nissan and PeCom Racing respectively.

 Having won the French Formula Renault 2.0 Title in 1995 and spending the subsequent two years in the French Formula Three Championship, Stéphane Sarrazin joined the Apomatox team for the 1998 Formula 3000 Championship.

 Sarrazin had the perfect start, taking advantage of a mistake by Nick Heidfeld to win on his debut at Oschersleben in changeable conditions.

 This though proved to be a false dawn, as the Frenchman could only manage two more points finishes in Monaco and the Hungaroring as he struggled to keep up with the leading pack.

 For 1999, Sarrazin joined the Prost team’s F3000 outfit Gauloises Junior, and early in the season, he was given by his Formula One debut by Minardi to replace the injured Luca Badoer for the Brazilian Grand Prix.

 This led to the famous moment in which Sarrazin spun on the approach to the start/finish line which resulted in the end of his race.

 Sarrazin continued his F3000 campaign alongside his testing duties for Prost and won in Hungary to end the season fourth in the standings.